batect/batect/ROADMAP.md

 ## v1.0

 ### Config file handling
-* don't print Jackson's error message if the configuration can't be loaded, just print our message
 * print configuration error messages in red like all other error messages
 * do as much validation at configuration loading time as possible (eg. validate command lines are syntactically valid, environment variable expressions are syntactically valid) - this allows us to include line numbers etc.